 - Put your cigarette out before it puts you out.

 Smoking acutely exerts hypertensive effect.
-The nicotine in cigarettes narrow down the arteries which can result in high blood pressure.
+The nicotine in cigarettes narrows down the arteries, which can result in high blood pressure.

-- Control your alcohol intake or do consult your health practitoner /doctor.
+- Control your alcohol intake or consult your health practitioner/doctor.

-- Stress is body’s method of telling you to relax.
+- Stress is the body’s method of telling you to relax.
 High levels of stress can result in high blood pressure.
-Try to not be stressed and take out time to relax.
+Try not to be stressed and take time to relax.

-As said, even though hypertension diabetes is dangerous and can cost you your life, making few changes in lifestyle and nutrition can benefit you enormously.
+As said, even though hypertension and diabetes are dangerous and can cost you your life, making a few changes in lifestyle and nutrition can benefit you enormously.